 Your Access Office

-Each college has an Access (or what it is called in DCU a Student Support and Development) service.
-This service is there to support future and present students, along their journey through College.
-Below is a bit more information about the services provided in each of the colleges and who you can contact in the colleges.
+Each college has an Access or Student Support service.
+This service is there to support future and present students along their journey through College.
+Here you can find out more about the services provided in each of the colleges and who you can contact in the colleges.

 The service provides pre-entry and post-entry supports including the following :

 - The Access Course (Special Purpose Level 6): This course has been available in the institute since 1994.
 This course is intended for adult learners who wish to study after a break in their formal educational experience and who may not have benefited fully from, or have access to, previous educational experiences.

 - Student Assistance Fund